 - (a) You are statutorily required to pick the best officers.
 Proven and sustained superior performance in command and leadership positions in difficult and challenging assignments, including those in the diplomatic/foreign service arena, is the ultimate test of fitness for promotion.
-This is the number one factor that should guide your recommendations. - (b) When applying this factor, you must consider that the future Navy and joint force leadership will be comprised of a mix of officers that have excelled in both traditional and alternate career paths.
+This is the number one factor that should guide your recommendations. - (b) Command, whether at sea or ashore, is fundamentally about preparing for and leading in combat.
+You should select those officers who seize absolute ownership of their assigned mission and all that goes into its accomplishment.
+A command's mission is absolutely essential to the Navy's ability to fight and win.
+Look for those officers who imbue this belief in their team.
+Look for those who take fierce pride in this obligation.
+Select the Commanders who are the example their team reflects and those that embody humility, selflessness, and complete transparency. - (c) You must consider that the future Navy and joint force leadership will be comprised of a mix of officers who have excelled in both traditional and alternate career paths.
 You must consider the critical competency/skill sets developed by officers who have excelled in alternate career paths.
+You must seek those officers who have been relentless in building a culture of the highest character... a tough, resilient team that wins.
+Our nation needs and expects their Navy to remain above reproach, as a force they can admire and rely upon.
 Further, this board's charter is to select the future leadership of the Navy.
-Superior leadership skills may be developed in a variety of assignments and may be found across the Navy from various communities, platforms, and career paths.
+Superior leadership skills may be developed in a variety of assignments, and may be found across the Navy from various communities, platforms, and career paths.
 There are no expectations that flag officers must be selected from only certain communities or platform assignments.
 Your challenge is to look broadly across the Navy without regard to community, platform, or career path to select the best qualified officers to serve as the future leaders of the Navy.
+Seek those officers who think strategically and acknowledge the value of every Sailor and civilian.
+Seek those who take care of themselves and their families, embrace diversity of thought and background, and foster inclusion and connectedness.
+Seek those who always do the right thing, especially when it is hard.
+Consider those who keep close watch on their own mental, physical, and emotional health, and the health of those they lead.